dna2github/dna2oslab/android/buildv2/README.md

 ## How to build

-1. download Google Android Native Development Kits (NDK)
+1. download Google Android Native Development Kits (NDK); it is better to build in Linux
-3. edit `env.sh` or create `local/env.sh` to overwrite env vars
+2. edit `env.sh` or create `local/env.sh` to overwrite env vars
-4. run specific shell script to build binaries
+3. run specific shell script to build binaries

 ## How to use binary file in Android application